45 Prospects in 45 Days: Houston’s Jon Singleton

 In 2011, the Houston Astros acquired Jonathan Singleton and others from the Philadelphia Phillies in exchange for Hunter Pence.
 The lefty slugger mashed the baseball in 2012 for the Astros’ Double-A affiliate and was labeled as one of the best first base prospects in the game.
 His strikeout percentage crept up to the low 20’s, but Singleton paired that with plenty of power and an above average walk rate.

 Last year, Singleton’s season was delayed due to a drug violation (marijuana).
 He was suspended 50 games.
+At this point, it was thought by many that Singleton may have a drug addiction and that he would benefit from spending some time at a rehab center like Enterhealth (click here) to nip the problem in the bud.
 Upon his return, he made short stops in Single-A and Double-A, before settling in at Triple-A. Singleton’s misfortunes continued as he struggled mightily at the plate.
 Known for his plus power, Singleton came up short in that area during his time at Triple-A, posting a career low ISO.
 What was even more discouraging was the strikeout rate, which ballooned to over 30%.
+It was clear he was struggling.

 There were some encouraging signs, however.
 After a rough season in the minors, Singleton dominated Puerto Rican Winter Ball.
 He led the league in home runs, total bases, and OPS.
-More importantly, it sounds as if he is getting his off-the-field life back together, opening up about his drug addiction and dealing with it in a positive way.
+More importantly, it sounds as if he is getting his off-the-field life back together, opening up about his drug addiction and dealing with it in a positive way (e.g. by going to a drug and alcohol addiction rehab center and just by being honest about his addiction, rather than covering it up).
+There are so many centers that can help those who find themselves suffering from addiction, luckily they can learn more from ARC Rehab about treatments for their addictions or visit and speak with their local physician to find out how to get help.

 After a disastrous and uncharacteristic year at the plate, Singleton is looking to bounce back and take over the Astros first base job as soon as possible.
 The players that stand in his way are unspectacular to say the least, so his big league call up is only a matter of time.
 Many prospects generate plenty of buzz this time of year, but Singleton could be one of the few to get an early call and impact the majority of the season.